ArcGIS Blog

 Add context to your reports

-Demographics added to your report metrics improve your spatial analysis and create visual and data depth.
+Demographics added to your report metrics improve your spatial analysis and provide visual and contextual depth.

-For example, in the below image, the top half of the image represents features added to an ArcGIS map visualization from your Power BI dataset.
+For example, in the below image, the top half of the image represents sales metrics by location added to an ArcGIS map visualization from your Power BI dataset.

-The bottom half of the image shows how you can enhance this dataset by adding a reference layer from a curated list of available demographic data.
+The bottom half of the image shows one way to enhance this dataset by adding a reference layer from a curated list of available demographic data, along with a feature information pane and information card.

 A comparison of a map with no demographic reference layer (top) and with a demographic layer (bottom)

-In this example, you are looking for the right place to add a new store location to increase sales.
-By adding the U.S. Census Bureau 2020 Disposable Income layer, you can visualize where on the map to find population with additional income to spend on your products.
-These are the areas shaded green: darker color = greater amounts of disposable income.
+In this example, you might be looking for the right place to add a new store location to increase sales.
+By adding the U.S. Census Bureau 2020 Median Disposable Income layer, you can visualize where on the map to find population with additional income to spend on your products.
+These are the areas shaded green and brown: darker color = greater amounts of disposable income.
 You can also see how these population clusters may affect your existing stores and their current sales metrics.

 Demographic data refinements